Chocolate poisoning & what to do if your dog eats chocolate 2 min read

 - Cocoa powder and dark chocolate contain the highest levels of theobromine

 - At home, keep all forms of chocolate away from your dog

 - If your dog eats chocolate, contact your vet right away

 Chocolate comes from roasted cocoa beans.
 It contains two toxic substances: caffeine and theobromine.
 If your dog were to ingest either of these, there could be serious consequences.

 All forms of chocolate are poisonous to dogs but raw cocoa powder and darker chocolate are more dangerous because they have a higher concentration of theobromine.

 Your dog might not show any signs of poisoning until 6-12 hours after ingestion.
 By then, it may have done some serious damage already.
 Contact your vet right away if you ever suspect that your dog has eaten chocolate - even if it’s just a small amount!

 - Muscle stiffness or tremors

-“Without treatment, chocolate poisoning can lead to weakness, coma and even heart failure, so it’s vital to act fast if you’re suspicious.
+If it’s not treated early, chocolate poisoning can lead to weakness, coma and even heart failure, so it’s vital to act fast if you’re suspicious.
 Call your vet or emergency care provider right away.

-For expert advice on dogs eating chocolate, get in touch with your local vet.
+For expert advice on keeping your dog safe from chocolate poisoning, have a chat with your local vet.